twisted/pydoctor/README.rst

   but only the objects inside a module wich path is relative to the base directory can have a source control link generated.
-* Improve the search bar user experience by automatically appending wildcard to each query terms when no terms already constain a wildcard.
+* Improve the search bar user experience by automatically appending wildcard to each query terms when no terms already contain a wildcard.

 pydoctor 22.9.1
 ^^^^^^^^^^^^^^^